ViswaJanith/HopfieldNeuralNetwork/README.md

 # HopfieldNeuralNetwork
-just for given inputs, the hopfield neural network acts as associative  memory and it used to identify object.This is just implentation of network
+The hopfield neural network acts as associative  memory and it used to identify object.This is just implentation of network in matlab.
+I have used sychronus as well as asychronus way of implementing.